Motion Macro Programming on Assistive Robotic Manipulators: Three Skill Types for Everyday Tasks: COMPOSING AND USING SKILLS

 \subsubsection{Global Skills}

 This type of skill sets the goal state to the final state of the recording and displays that in the current robot's end-effector frame:

 It causes a generalization back towards where the recorded motion ended, seen globally in the robot's workspace.
 It starts from the robot's momentary end-effector pose, denoted here with $\bm{s}^*$. \fig{fig:skill_recording_and_generalization}(c) shows the effect, using the previous example motion.
+This skill can be used whenever the exact end position and orientation of the gripper is important.